mefarazath/Authorization-Grant-Without-Client-Secret/Readme.md

 <h1>Authorization Grant without Client Secret</h1>

+This approach is only required for WSO2 Identity Server 5.4.0 and older versions

 This repo contains artifacts and configurations required to use authorization grant flow without client_secret for public clients.

 Download WSO2 Identity Server at https://wso2.com/identity-and-access-management or for the latest milestone go to https://github.com/wso2/product-is/releases